brenfwd/riscy/README.md

 ## Testing / Output

 > [!NOTE]
-> You will need the `riscv64-linux-gnu-gcc` toolchain installed to run the example target.
+> You will need the `riscv64-linux-gnu-gcc` toolchain installed to run the `examples` target.
 On Ubuntu, you can get this by installing `gcc-riscv64-linux-gnu`.

 ```
-make example
+make examples
 make -B riscy
 ./riscy
 ```